testvon/alecsatin.github.io/_posts/2017-08-11-jacobs-christian-faith-ch3-trinity.md

 ---
 date: 2017-08-11 08:39
 modified:
-title: "The Trinity - Chapter 3 - A Summary of the Christian Faith by Henry Eyster Jacobs"
+title: "The Trinity - A Summary of the Christian Faith by Henry Eyster Jacobs - Chapter 3"
 header:
   teaser: /assets/images/category-biblical-orthodoxy.png
 categories: biblical-orthodoxy